ESR-NZ/human_genomics_pipeline/README.md

 ### Set up the working environment

 Set the the appropriate variables in 'config.yaml'.
-Choose to run the pipeline against either GRCh37 or GRCh38 by setting the BUILD variable.
-For example...
+Choose to run the pipeline against either GRCh37 or GRCh38 by setting the BUILD variable

 ```yaml
 BUILD:
   "GRCh38"
 ```

-Also set your temporary directory
+Also set the directory to your temporary files folder

 ```yaml
 TEMPDIR: